firozkhan18/technologies-notes/react-new.md

 The best way to access your store in a component is to use the connect() function, that creates a new component that wraps around your existing one.
 This pattern is called _Higher-Order Components_, and is generally the preferred way of extending a component's functionality in React.
 This allows you to map state and action creators to your component, and have them passed in automatically as your store updates.

-Let's take an example of &lt;FilterLink&gt; component using connect:
+Let's take an example of <FilterLink> component using connect:

 import { connect } from 'react-redux';